Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Materials and methods

+We note that this calculation considers all compatible states equally likely, effectively describing the probability of a 1 in each uncertain position as $1/2$.
+In cases where a feature's observations are dominated by uncertainty markers, this may give an inaccurate picture of the prevalence of a feature in the dataset (see Discussion).\\

+\textbf{Data to (independent) observations.} Considering ancestor-descendant pairs $\{k^{a}, k^{d}\}$ makes it possible to describe an evolutionary behaviour of a sample, either measured at two different time points (longitudinal data) or if they are genuinely phylogenetically-linked ancestor and descendant.
+Even cross-sectional data can be used, by setting all positions of all ancestor strings to zero.
+This reflects the general assumption that every modelled trajectory originally started at the zero-state where no features are obtained.\\

-\textbf{Generating independent observations.} Consider the case where we have phylogenetically-embedded observations $0^L \rightarrow a, \ a\rightarrow b$ and $a\rightarrow c$, corresponding to observations of $0^L$ at the root of the tree, state $a$ at ancestral node $A$, and states $b$ and $c$ at two daughter tips $B$ and $C$.
+Consider the case where we have phylogenetically-embedded observations $0^L \rightarrow a, \ a\rightarrow b$ and $a\rightarrow c$, corresponding to observations of $0^L$ at the root of the tree, state $a$ at ancestral node $A$, and states $b$ and $c$ at two daughter tips $B$ and $C$.
 Treating emission probabilities as constants, we can describe the probability of obtaining these observations by:

 and as shown in \cite{johnston_evolutionary_2016} we can decompose all observations from a phylogeny into a similar product of independent transitions (one for each edge on the phylogeny).
 But if the state at ancestor $A$ is incompletely known we cannot decompose in this way.
 Instead we need to consider all possible latent states $a'$ of the system at state $A$: